 - The thicker the “goop” the better it is to whip!
 But you don’t want it like a gelatin or too solid.

 - You can just use the juice (aka chickpea brine) for whole egg/egg yolk recipes.
-Such as mayo, sauces, and some other baked good.
+Such as mayo, sauces, and some other baked goods.
 You might need to reduce the juice to thicken first.

 - If adding to more oil or fats, it’s best to add a buffer that’s not a lemon juice.
 Cream of tartar is a great addition.

 Also, here are 13 AMAZING things you can do Aquafaba.
-Ohhhh … i’m tempted to make all!
+Ohhhh … i’m tempted to make them all!

-Pulses, otherwise known as dry peas, lentils, beans and chickpeas (our aquafaba star), are some of the world’s most healthy and affordable ingredients.
+Pulses, otherwise known as dry peas, lentils, beans and chickpeas are some of the world’s most healthy and affordable ingredients.
 Top your desserts or pies this year with aquafaba for a vegan treat!
 And be sure to take the #PulsePledge with me by going to www.PulsePledge.com – you’ll receive free recipe ideas and more.